FactorioCalc/FactorioCalc/docs/guide0.md

 ## Space Age

-Factorio has support for most aspects of the Spage Age addon, including full support to quality.
-To use it simply set the game config `'v2.0-sa'` instead of `'v2.0'`:
+Factorio has support for most aspects of the Space Age addon, including full support for quality.
+To use it simply set the game config to `'v2.0-sa'` instead of `'v2.0'`:

-To plan your factorio for Space Agse you need to simply set the game config to `'v2.0-sa'` instead of `'v2.0'` for example:

 ```{code-cell}
 setGameConfig('v2.0-sa');
 ```

-Note that calling this function creates a completly new set of symbols.
+Note that calling this function creates a completely new set of symbols.
 Mixing reference to symbols created before and after this call will likely create unexpected results.